oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 # Creating Nested Tx-Tokens
 A workload within a call chain MAY create a Nested Tx-Token.
-It does so by creating a new JWT that has all the header fields as described in {{tx-token-header}} and only a JWT Body that includes the `tx_token` claim as described in {{tx-token-body}}.
+It does so by embedding the Tx-Token it receives by value in a JWT Embedded Token {{JWTEmbeddedTokens}}.
+Nested Tx-Tokens are self-signed and not requested from a separate service.

 The expiration time of a enclosing Tx-Token MAY NOT exceed the expiration time of an embedded Tx-Token.